Irish Naval Service: Naval Headquarters

-The Naval Service is headed by Flag Officer Commanding the Naval Service (FOCNS) Commodore Michael Malone who is based at Naval Headquarters (NHQ) in Naval Base Haulbowline.
+The Naval Service is headed by Flag Officer Commanding the Naval Service (FOCNS) Commodore Darragh Kirwan who is based at Naval Headquarters (NHQ) in Naval Base Haulbowline.
 NHQ oversees all aspects of the Naval Service, with a number of commands under it: Naval Operations Command (NOC) and Naval Support Command (NSC).
 The Naval College, like the DFTC is of an equal footing with the two commands, with all three headed by an officer commanding who report directly to the FOCNS of NHQ.
-Commodore Malone is the first marine engineer to be appointed as FOCNS, his prior appointment was as Officer Commanding Naval Support Command (OCNSC).

 Naval Operations Command

 Naval Operations Command is the principal command component of the Irish Naval Service responsible for all day-to-day activities of the service, both at sea and on shore.
 One of three major command components of the NS this command is responsible for overseeing the work and mission objectives of all Irish naval vessels at sea who report directly to Naval Operations Command at Naval Base Haulbowline.
 The command is a direct subordinate to NHQ and is overseen by Officer Commanding Naval Operations Command (OCNOC).
 The OCNOC reports directly to the head of the Irish Naval Service, the FOCNS.